A Christian faith

 I believe we are spiritual beings experiencing life in a physical body.
 There are no exceptions to that.
 God (love) is within every single person and the ego ( not God, not love) is in every single person too.

-Our lives and choices determine whether we choose to let God (love) and our eternal nature in.
+Our lives and choices determine whether we choose to let God (love) and our eternal nature.
 Or we live out our belief we are physical bodies who live for a short time and then cease to exist upon death, an ego-belief.

 Deciding on spirit